 What Services are Covered by Medicaid in Nevada?

-NV Medicaid coverage allows beneficiaries to obtain many medical supplies required for medical reasons.
+- Medical supplies – NV Medicaid coverage allows beneficiaries to obtain many medical supplies required for medical reasons.
 The program covers durable medical equipment (DME) and disposable medical supplies.
-Supplies that may be covered include wheelchairs, walkers, crutches and canes, incontinent supplies, wound care supplies, oxygen and prosthetic orthotic devices.
+Supplies that may be covered include wheelchairs, walkers, crutches and canes, incontinent supplies, wound care supplies, oxygen, and prosthetic orthotic devices.
 Some items require prior approval from NV Medicaid for them to be covered.

-When you have a medical condition that cannot wait for regular medical appointment, it will be covered by Medicaid.
+- Emergency room – When you have a medical condition that cannot wait for a regular medical appointment, it will be covered by Medicaid.
 No prior authorization is required when you have an emergency medical condition.
 However, you will need to inform your PCP when the emergency is over.

 Medicaid coverage NV program also covers the following: hospice and hospital care, immunization and prescription drugs, lab tests and X-rays, mental health and substance abuse services, midwife services and maternity care, nursing home services and private duty nursing, smoking cessation and transportation services.

 What is not covered by Medicaid?
 NV Medicaid coverage excludes the following services:

 - Use of emergency room for routine or non-emergency treatments

 - Services provided by a doctor from out-of-state or that is not in the Medicaid coverage plan’s network

 - Personal effect items such as a TV or telephone during a stay in the hospital